1847123212/vl670/README.md

 are directly wired to the upstream hub.
 This can be understood as an attempt to improve compatibility.
 In my tests, I found the USB 3.0 passthrough offered by VL670 is not always reliable and some devices cannot be used.
+Thus, wiring the USB 3.0 signal directly to the host via a USB 3.0 hub is beneficial.

 * `GPIO1_3 / DN_PWREN` is meant to be an `/ENABLE` signal to the downstream USB port, but it seems to be high-impedance.

-* `GPIO1_2 / GPIO_TP3` is used by the firmware as an input for deciding whether to enable VL670.
-On this development board, this pin is pulled down by a resistor, otherwise the USB connection would be reset randomly.
+* `GPIO1_2 / GPIO_TP3` is officially unused, but the OEM firmware uses it as an input for deciding whether to enable VL670.
+On this development board, this pin is pulled down by a resistor, otherwise the USB connection would reset randomly.

 On the reverse-engineered hardware, the downstream hub `/ENABLE` seems to be Wired-Or together with `DN_PWREN` output, the `ENABLE` pin output from